E56n/Encriptador/README.md

 # Text Encryption Challenge

-## Introduction

-This is a way to implement Challenge Based Learning, which means learning through challenges, a method created with Apple's help.
-The Text Encryption Challenge is key to success as a developer.
-Through practice and the refinement of logic, you will strengthen your knowledge, master logical thinking, improve problem analysis and resolution, and expand your perspective on the development world.

-## Training

 This project is part of the **Beginner in Programming G7 - ONE** training.
 It is designed as an introductory guide for those who want to enter the programming universe and start creating web pages using the popular languages **HTML**, **CSS**, and **JavaScript**.

 ## Description